kateburnettisaacs/ModernStats_Python_kb/_episodes/03-data_transformation.md

 ```python
 pd.read_csv("filename.csv)
 ```
+pandas is a commonly used library for working with and analysing data.
+However, we will be working with a different package for the remainder of this course.
+If you would like to learn more about data manipulation and analysis using pandas, we recommend checking out [Data Analysis and Visualization with Python for Social Scientists](https://datacarpentry.org/python-socialsci/).

 ## numpy

 The second package that we will present is called [NumPy](https://numpy.org/doc/stable "NumPy Documentation"), which stands for Numerical Python.
 In general, you should use this library when you want to do fancy things with lots of numbers, especially if you have matrices or arrays.
+Numpy matrices are typically lighter weight with better performance, particularly when working with large datasets.

 We will be using this package to work with our clinical trial inflammation data.

 To tell Python that we'd like to start using NumPy, we need to [import](../learners/reference.md#import) it: